r-type/vice3.0-libretro/README.md

 Long press for sticky keys.
 Stickying the third key will replace the second.

 ## Joyport control

-C64 games sometimes use joystick port 1 and sometimes joystick port 2 for player 1.
+Older C64 games tend to use joystick port 1 and newer ones tend to use port 2 for player 1.
 There are several ways to switch ports in this core:
 - Use the core option: `Quick Menu -> Options -> RetroPad Port`.
 - Bring up the virtual keyboard with `Select` button, and press the key labeled `JOY`.
 - Press the default keyboard shortcut `Right Control`.